Protect the timed-ticket day

 Add one dinner or cafe near the base instead of making arrival day prove too much.

-• Timed museum tickets should shape the day before restaurants are added.
+• Timed museum tickets should shape the day before restaurants or cross-river moves are added.

 • Louvre and Orsay often point to different base logic even when both are central.